mbhulin/OrientTutorialSimple/create_a_java_program_to_print_a_grade_report.md

 1. Retrieve all *attends* edges of the selected student and the connected course vertices
 2. Print the grades of each attends edge together with the subject of the corresponding course

-To implement the search algorithm create a new package in Eclipse: **operations**
+To implement the grade report create a new package in Eclipse: **applications**

-Then create a new JAVA class **Operations** in this package.
+Then create a new JAVA class **GradeReport** in this package.

 ### Retrieve Positions of Search Object